awesomemotive/one-click-demo-import/readme.txt

 add_filter( 'pt-ocdi/import_files', 'ocdi_import_files' );
 `

-You can set content import, widgets, and customizer import files.
+You can set content import, widgets, customizer and Redux framework import files.
 You can also define a preview image, which will be used only when multiple demo imports are defined, so that the user will see the difference between imports.

 = How to automatically assign "Front page", "Posts page" and menu locations after the importer is done? =